 Enter your email address to receive notifications for author Melody Schreiber

-You have been added to the notification list for author Melody Schreiber
+Confirmation link sent to your email to add you to notification list for author Melody Schreiber

 More by this author

 “We’re not going to change the laws until we tell the stories of the silenced”: Playwright Mary Kathryn Nagle on Theatre, History, the Law, and Native Sovereignty

 “There is this idea that American Indians are a remnant of the past, not people who have voices and important stories to be shared today.”

 Seeking the Fairway, But Caught in the Rough: When You’re Not the Golf Prodigy Your Father Hoped You’d Be

 “The first set of clubs arrived when I was seven, cotton candy-colored in pink and blue.”